renkman/vscode-language-amigae/README.md

 The first goal is to complete the syntax highlighting.

+### 0.0.6

+- Added repeat until syntax

 ### 0.0.5

-- Introduced for, while and repeat until loop grammar
+- Introduced for and while loop grammar

 ### 0.0.4